Hi! I’m Michael Kirkpatrick.

 Official Résumé (PDF)

-Product Manager (May 2016–Present) – Lead small teams, including graphic designers and software developers, to deliver high quality, custom websites and apps to clients.
+Product Manager (May 2016–March2017) – Lead small teams, including graphic designers and software developers, to deliver high quality, custom websites and apps to clients.
 Interface with clients, write product specifications and user stories, and manage all budgets and schedules.
 My clients have included large enterprises (Fidelity) and new startups (Corevity).